IQTLabs/Teachable-Camera-Hardware/README.md

 ### [Design 1 - Benchtop Testing (Simple 3D Printed Coral Case)](./design-1.md)

+The Benchtop Testing hardware is a simple case configuration that houses the Google Coral Development Board and provides a mount which allows you to aim the Coral Camera.
+The enclosure is 3D printed and provides basic protection for the electronics.
+This configuration was used to do most of the development and testing of the system.

 <a href="./design-1.md"><img src="./images/design-1.jpg" alt="assembly" width="50%"></a>

+See [Design 1 page](./design-1.md) for more details.

 ### [Design 2 - Light Field Deployment (Coral in Pelican Case with USB Battery)](./design-2.md)

+The Light Field Deployment hardware is a simple configuration with a durable case that houses the Google Coral Development Board and large USB battery.
+This configuration is built upon a 3D printed chassis that holds the Coral, camera, and battery, and is mounted inside a small Pelican case.
+The configuration allows the system to be deployed in areas without power for short durations and provides more protection when transporting/shipping the system.
+With a 26800mAh USB battery the system will operate for approximately 10 hours.

 <a href="./design-2.md"><img src="./images/design-2.jpg" alt="assembly" width="50%"></a>

+See [Design 2 page](./design-2.md) for more details.

 ### [Design 3 - Extended Run Field Deployment (Coral in Pelican Case, GoalZero Battery, Ubiquity IP Camera](./design-3.md)

+The Extended Run Field Deployment hardware is an advanced configuration with a durable case that houses the Google Coral Development Board, a GoalZero battery/solar power system, and a PoE Ubiquity G3 Pro security camera.

 <a href="./design-3.md"><img src="./images/design-3.jpg" alt="assembly" width="50%"></a>

+See [Design 3 page](./design-3.md) for more details.

 ## Design Features of Note